Learning from the ghosts of history

 The author of “Haunted Southern Maryland” is Southern Maryland native David Thompson.

-The Dove for the uninitiated is one of two English boats — the Arc is the other — that first explored Maryland in the 17th century.
+The Dove, for the uninitiated, was one of two English boats — the Ark is the other — that first explored Maryland in the 17th century.

-The history of Southern Maryland plays an essential part in the structure of Thompson’s book.
+The history of Southern Maryland plays an essential part in the structure of Thompson’s recently published book.
 He dovetails historical eras with their historical hauntings.
-From Moll Dyer and Rebecca Fowler to Point Lookout, allegedly one of the most haunted places in America, Thompson tells non-fictional tales of how historical events affect folklore, and the ghost stories told around local campfires.
+From Moll Dyer and Rebecca Fowler to Point Lookout Lighthouse, allegedly one of the most haunted places in America, Thompson tells nonfiction tales of how historical events affect folklore, and the ghost stories told around local campfires.

 Thompson is no stranger to the haunted local folklore.

 From start to finish, the book took about a year to complete.
 It is hard for Thompson to pick favorites of his many subjects in the book, but the one he is partial to is Anne Chew.
 Anne is the daughter of the prominent Samuel Chew.
-Anne is said to be the ‘Gray Lady’ that haunts Calvert County’s Maidstone mansion.
+She was said to be the ‘Gray Lady’ that haunts Calvert County’s Maidstone mansion.

-“I really like the story of the Anne Chew,” Thompson said.
-“It was chronicled by one of her descendants in the 1960s, Earl Hicks wrote about her story.”
+“I really like the story of Anne Chew,” Thompson said.
+“It was chronicled by one of her descendants in the 1960s.
+Earl Hicks wrote about her story.”

-Thompson likes Chew’s story, but with it being well chronicled, he has his eyes set on another Calvert County resident, Rebecca Fowler, who was the only Maryland resident ever to be tried and executed for witchcraft in the 17th century.
+Thompson likes Chew’s story, but with it being well chronicled, he wet his eyes on another Calvert resident, Rebecca Fowler, who was the only Marylander ever to be tried and executed for witchcraft in the 17th century.

-“I kind of think I would like to do one on Rebecca Fowler in the future as I’ve found her story very interesting.”
+“I kind of think I would like to do one on Rebecca Fowler in the future as I’ve found her story very interesting,” he said.

-He also has a three-book fictional series that is based on the authentic Moll Dyer of Leonardtown.
+He also has a three-book fictional series that is based on Moll Dyer of Leonardtown.

-Dyer was a 17th century resident of the St. Mary’s town.
+Dyer was a 17th-century resident of the St. Mary’s town.
 She was accused of witchcraft and chased by the townspeople from her home.
-A few days later, Dyer was found frozen to a large rock.
+A few days later, Dyer was found frozen to a large rock, according to folklore.

-“I had written a few short stories for magazines and that sort of thing when I was trying to earn my keep down on the navy base,” Thompson said.
+“I had written a few short stories for magazines and that sort of thing when I was trying to earn my keep down on” Patuxent River Naval Air Station, Thompson said.
 “After I retired from the Navy, I was looking into doing writing a little more seriously.
 I found it very relaxing and fulfilling.
 My thoughts turned to Moll Dyer, who I’ve heard about since I was a little teeny tike listening at campfires to my elders telling their tales.
 I guess, that is what started it all.”

 “Sister Witch” was his first book on Moll Dyer.